Bryan Ferry

-Early life
+Early life and education

-Ferry was born in Washington, County Durham, son of Mary Ann and Frederick Charles Ferry.
+Bryan Ferry was born on 26 September 1945 in Washington, County Durham, son of Mary Ann and Frederick Charles Ferry.
 His parents were working-class: his father was a farm labourer who also looked after pit ponies.

 He attended Washington Grammar-Technical School (now called Washington Academy) on Spout Lane from 1957.

-As a child he had a job as a paperboy and bought jazz magazines with his earnings.
+As a child he had a job as a paperboy and bought magazines about jazz with his earnings.
+As a paperboy, Ferry developed a skill in whistling, which he used in the tribute cover of John Lennon's "Jealous Guy".
 He attended Durham University for one year before pursuing fine art at Newcastle University from 1964 to 1968, under Richard Hamilton for one year, and some of his paintings were displayed at the Tate Gallery in 1970.
 His contemporaries included Tim Head and Nick de Ville.
 During this period, Ferry was a member of the bands the Banshees, City Blues, and the Gas Board, the latter of which featured his university classmates Graham Simpson and John Porter.

 He then moved to London in 1968 and taught art and pottery at Holland Park School while pursuing a career in music.